 I’ve had the EE Revolt Underquilt down to 20 degrees multiple times and been cozy warm.
-While everyone’s experience with a underquilt is going to be different depending on their physiology, what they’re wearing, and when they last ate, I feel that the 20 degree temperature rating on my quilt is spot on if not a bit conservative.
+While everyone’s experience with an under-quilt is going to be different depending on their physiology, what they’re wearing, and when they last ate, I feel that the 20-degree temperature rating on my quilt is spot on if not a bit conservative.
 I do try to optimize all those other factors by wearing long underwear, a warm hat, and eating fatty foods before bed regardless.

-On hindsight, buying the EE Revolt in the extra long length was a good call.
-It’s long enough that I don’t have to worry about its position at night which can be a problem with a shorter length quilt.
-I’m also glad I got an underquilt with such an easy to use suspension system.
-There’s really nothing to it as long as you remember to cinch it up tightly to keep the down close to your body and to eliminate air flow through the ends between the hammock and the underquilt.
+In hindsight, buying the EE Revolt in the extra-long length was a good call.
+It’s long enough that I don’t have to worry about its position at night, which can be a problem with a shorter-length quilt.

 Disclosure: Philip Werner purchased all of the products in this review with his own funds.